Ana Fernández / SEO

-When we talk about SEO, content marketing or digital campaigns, there's a term that always comes up: Keywords, also known as Keywords.
+When we talk about SEO, content marketing, or digital campaigns, there is one term that always appears: keywords.
 But what exactly are they?
-And why do they have so much weight in the world of digital marketing?
+And why do they carry so much weight in the world of digital marketing?

 What are keywords?

-Los Keywords Are the words or phrases that people type (or say) in search engines such as Google to find information, products or services.
-They are also the terms that a brand uses to position itself and appear in those searches.
+Keywords are the words or phrases that people type (or say) into search engines like Google to find information, products, or services.
+They are also the terms a brand uses to position itself and appear in those searches.

 For example:

-• When someone is looking best CRM for small businesses, that complete sentence is a Keyword.
+• When someone searches for best CRM for small businesses, that full phrase is a keyword.

 Why are they so important?

-Keywords are the basis of any SEO strategy and a fundamental part of creating digital content.
-Here's why:
+Keywords are the foundation of any SEO strategy and a fundamental part of digital content creation.
+Here is why:

 Using the right keywords in your content allows your website to appear in search results when someone searches for topics related to your product or service.